nadinekuo/TUD-CS4240-Deep-Learning/README.md

 ## 3.1 Regularization

-**Overfitting** occurs when there is a big gap between *true error* and *apparent error* - likely caused by a small training set hindering generalization of the model
+**Overfitting** occurs when there is a big gap between *true error* and *apparent error* - likely caused by a small training set hindering generalization of the model.
+**Learning curve** plots training set size against accuracy.

 Ways to beat overfitting:
 - Data augmentation